nuage-studio/pulumi-nuage/docs/_index.md

 ## Example

-### Repository

-The Repository component is a convenient tool for managing Amazon Elastic Container Registry (ECR) repositories.
-It offers the ability to create an ECR repository with a lifecycle policy on demand.
-The output of this repository can be easily utilized as an input for the ContainerFunction component, providing a seamless integration of these two components.

 ### ContainerFunction

 The ContainerFunction component is a powerful tool for managing and executing Serverless Lambda Functions on AWS.
 This component provides a comprehensive set of features to streamline the deployment process, including an optimized Lambda architecture with the capability to build Docker containers, function URLs, and CloudWatch keep-warm rules.
 The ContainerFunction component efficiently manages the build and deployment of Docker builds, untags automatically generated random image names during the build process and retaining only human-readable names for easy identification.
 Furthermore, this component creates a log group with a retention policy and the necessary policies to ensure secure and efficient operation.